arborter/Quant-Mesh/README.md

 This project simulates a miniature financial market using a network of ESP32 microcontrollers and a Raspberry Pi.

 Each ESP32 acts as an **agent** that generates a synthetic stock price using stochastic processes like **Geometric Browninan Motion (GBM)**, **random walks**, and random number distribution.
-A central ESP32 acts as a **hedge fund** who analyzes the market, calculates risk, asseses whether to buy, sell, short, etc., then makes trade decisions in real time.
+A central ESP32 acts as a **hedge fund** who analyzes the market to simulate trading strategies.

 ## Operation